biomedbigdata/website/content/authors/melissa_klug/_index.md

 weight: 25
 ---

-My PhD project is a connection between the Molecular Cardiology lab at the Klinikum rechts der Isar Munich and the Chair of Experimental Bioinformatics.
-I received my B.Sc. of Biology from the University of Hohenheim, Stuttgart, in 2015 and my M.Sc. of Biology from the LMU Munich in 2019.
-The results of my Master thesis at the Molecular Cardiology lab laid the foundation of this joined project.
-I am aiming to deeply characterize the proteome and transcriptome of human blood platelets using (sc)RNA-sequencing, mass spectrometry and single-cell mass cytometry.
+Melissa did her PhD project from 2018-2022 in a collaboration between the Molecular Cardiology lab at the Klinikum rechts der Isar Munich and the Chair of Experimental Bioinformatics.
+She received my B.Sc. of Biology from the University of Hohenheim, Stuttgart, in 2015 and a M.Sc. of Biology from the LMU Munich in 2019.
+Her work was aiming to deeply characterize the proteome and transcriptome of human blood platelets using (sc)RNA-sequencing, mass spectrometry and single-cell mass cytometry.